TheMonk2121/ai-dev-tasks/PRD-B-1010-NiceGUI-Scribe-Dashboard.md

 - **No Visual Analytics**: No graphical representation of file relationships, session progress, or development patterns
 - **No Workflow Automation**: Manual session management without integration with existing n8n workflows
 - **No Real-time Monitoring**: Limited visibility into session performance and system health
-- **No Constitution Compliance**: No visual feedback on AI constitution compliance during development
+- **No Constitution Compliance**: No visual feedback on AI constitution compliance during developmen

 ### Why does it matter?
 - **Developer Experience**: Poor UX reduces adoption and efficiency of the Scribe system
 - **Lost Insights**: Valuable AI-powered analysis and pattern recognition capabilities are unused
-- **Manual Overhead**: Developers spend time managing sessions instead of focusing on development
+- **Manual Overhead**: Developers spend time managing sessions instead of focusing on developmen
 - **Limited Visibility**: No real-time feedback on development progress and system performance
 - **Integration Gap**: Scribe operates in isolation from the rich AI development ecosystem

 ### What's the opportunity?
-- **Modern UI/UX**: NiceGUI provides a responsive, real-time interface for development session management
+- **Modern UI/UX**: NiceGUI provides a responsive, real-time interface for development session managemen
 - **AI-Powered Insights**: Leverage existing DSPy and memory rehydrator for intelligent session analysis
 - **Visual Analytics**: Graph visualization for file relationships and development patterns
 - **Workflow Automation**: Integration with n8n for automated session management and notifications
-- **Constitution Compliance**: Visual feedback on AI constitution adherence during development
+- **Constitution Compliance**: Visual feedback on AI constitution adherence during developmen
 - **Ecosystem Integration**: Seamless integration with all existing AI development tools

 ## 2. Solution Overview